to the Main Frrraction Guide→

 Modular iu:division, the raw idea

 The plan of the raw version of iu:division is to separately check the divisibility condition for ints id .|. in and for units ud | un.
-Then separately do the divisions to obtain partial quotients qi .=. in . /. id and qu ≡ un/ud.
-Finally, multiply the two partial quotients to get q = n/d ≡ qi⋅qu.
+Calculated separately, the two divisions produce partial quotients qi = in . /. id and qu ≡ un/ud.
+Multiplying the two partial quotients yields

 ↑ to menu